Airbnb secures new $1 billion loan on top of $1 billion bond deal

 The terms of the new deal are first lien debt, meaning these creditors would be paid first if Airbnb were to default, the sources said.
 The loan is for five years, with an interest rate of 750 basis points over the Libor benchmark, they said, adding that it was sold at a slight discount to the loan's par value which would see investors earn a rate of around 12%.

 The sources requested anonymity as the matter is private.
-Airbnb, Apollo, Oaktree, Silver Lake, Owl Rock and Sixth Street declined to comment.
+Apollo, Oaktree, Silver Lake, Owl Rock and Sixth Street declined to comment.

+The advisers on the new deal were Morgan Stanley and Goldman Sachs, Airbnb said.

 Last week's $1 billion bond deal with Silver Lake and Sixth Street included warrants for the two private equity firms that can be exercised at an $18 billion valuation.